ReComp is about preserving value from large scale data analytics over time through selective re-computation

 - It yields value, for example in the form of predictive models that provide actionable knowledge to decision makers

-We are going to validate our architecture and metadata analytics algorithms on two very different case studies:
+We are going to validate our approach on two very different case studies:

 - Newcastle’s Urban Observatory: predictive models from smart city data obtained from multiple, diverse sensors, specifically to study the Urban Heat Island effect in large cities